|

 The worship of Devi Durga however owes its origin to Sree Rama.
 He hastily

-worships Durga, the goddess of 'Shakti', just before he sets for Lanka to rescue
+worships Durga, the goddess of 'Shakti', just before he sets for Lanka

 Sita from Ravana.
-According to Puranas, King Suratha, used to worship the
+According to Puranas, King Suratha, used to worship

 Durga & Mahish